Anthem of the Seas vs. Oasis of the Seas

 Solarium

-In addition to the main pool deck, which is accessible to guests of all ages, is an adults-only Solarium for guests 16 and older.
+In addition to the main pool deck, which is accessible to guests of all ages, there is an adults-only Solarium for guests 18 and older.

 The Oasis of the Seas Solarium features comfortable seating, several jacuzzis, a shallow wading pool, a bar, and a large outdoor sun deck.
 The Solarium offers a more relaxing atmosphere compared to the main pool deck, and it’s one of the best places to spend a sea day onboard Oasis of the Seas.